Hibernation: Bears

 Hibernating bears are able to recycle their proteins and urine, allowing them to stop urinating for months and to avoid muscle atrophy.
-They stay hydrated with the metabolic fat that is produced in sufficient quantities to satisfy the water needs of the bear.
+They stay hydrated with the metabolic water that is produced in sufficient quantities to satisfy the water needs of the bear.
 They also do not eat or drink while hibernating, but live off their stored fat.
 Despite long-term inactivity and lack of food intake, hibernating bears are believed to maintain their bone mass and do not suffer from osteoporosis.
 They also increase the availability of certain essential amino acids in the muscle, as well as regulate the transcription of a suite of genes that limit muscle wasting.

 A study by G. Edgar Folk, Jill M. Hunt and Mary A. Folk compared EKG of typical hibernators to three different bear species with respect to season, activity and dormancy, and found that the reduced relaxation (QT) interval of small hibernators was the same for the three bear species.
 They also found the QT interval changed for both typical hibernators and the bears from summer to winter.
-This 1977 study was one of the first evidences used to show that bears are hibernators.
+This 1977 study was one of the first pieces of evidence used to show that bears are hibernators.